etingof/snmpsim/README.txt

 +++++++++++++++++++++++

-The involatilecache module works similar to the volatilecache one, but the former has an ability of storing current values in a persistent database.
+The involatilecache module works similar to the volatilecache one, but the involatile version has an ability of storing current values in a persistent database.

 Module invocation requires passing a name of a database file to be